-This recipe has been tried and tested a couple of times over the last few weeks and it’s been absolutely delicious.
-We’ve really enjoyed it and will most definitely be enjoying this from now on over the winter.
+This recipe has been tried and tested many times over the last few years and it’s been absolutely delicious.
+We’ve really enjoyed it and will most definitely be enjoying this during the colder months.

 You can use as many vegetables as you like but for guidance this is what we used